Only if you plan on working with people. (And even if you don’t.)

 Dealing with people is much more difficult than dealing with computers …

-… and yet way more important.
+… and way more important.

 What skills do you use every day…?

-Whether I’m writing or editing an article, as I am right now, or discussing a problem with a client, or going over some task with an assistant, or even discussing business with my wife, it all boils down to effective communication.
+Whether I’m writing or editing an article, as I am right now, or discussing a problem with a client, or going over a task with an assistant, or even discussing business with my wife, it all boils down to effective communication.

 I could certainly go on about technical skills and knowledge.
 They’re important, and I do feel I’m fairly proficient technically.